yasinkaymaz/HandsFreeTweet/README.md

 ```

 #### 3. Third file you need is a text file which contains one hashtag of interest per line:
-Hastags.txt; Put your #hashtags you want to attach to your tweets into this file.
+Hashtags.txt; Put your #hashtags you want to attach to your tweets into this file.

 ```
-$ cat Hastags.txt
+$ cat Hashtags.txt

 #LifeisLife
 #MondaySyndrome